Carl-Gustaf M4 (CGM4) is a man-portable weapon system developed by Saab.

 Saab received orders for the delivery of Carl-Gustaf M4 worth $54.32m (Skr492m) from an undisclosed customer in December 2018.

-The US DoD placed $16m (Skr145m) orders from the US DoD for the supply of Carl-Gustaf ammunition in January 2019.
+The US DoD placed $16m (Skr145m) orders for the supply of Carl-Gustaf ammunition in January 2019.
 A month later, the US Army and Saab entered an agreement worth $19m (Skr170m) for the delivery of Carl-Gustaf M4 weapon systems.

 The Australian Army placed orders worth $18m (Skr168m) for Carl-Gustaf ammunition in April 2019.

-In May 2020, Saab secured orders from Latvian Armed Forces and Estonian Armed Forces for delivering Carl-Gustaf M4 which will be delivered between 2021 and 2024.
+In May 2020, Saab secured orders from the Latvian Armed Forces and Estonian Armed Forces to deliver the Carl-Gustaf M4 weapon system.